Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Stir in the flour and mix.
 Let it cook for 5 minutes.

-Add the stock, bayleaves and thyme springs and cook for 25-30 minutes partially covered.
+Add the stock, bay leaves and thyme springs and cook for 25 – 30 minutes partially covered.

-When ready, salt and pepper to taste.
+When done, add salt and pepper to taste.

 You can serve the soup in individual bowls if you wish.
 Add the toasted bread and 1/4 cup of cheese per bowl on top.
 Broil on high for 5 minutes.
 Or you can serve the soup in a big pot and just let people serve themselves.

-Serve immediately maybe with some French wine.
+Serve hot with some French wine if you wish.
 I used Famille Bogrier Vouvre Chenin Blanc white wine, a very lovely wine from France.

 enjoy!